Posts tagged as:

 So does this mean that you might suffer tax at 28% on the gain if and when you come to sell your business?

 For most hands-on digital entrepreneurs the answer should be “No”.
-On the sale of your business, you should (subject to the qualifying conditions below) qualify for Entrepreneurs Relief which provides a preferential tax rate of just 10% on capital gains crystallised on lifetime gains up to £5m.
+On the sale of your business, you should (subject to the qualifying conditions below) qualify for Entrepreneurs Relief which provides a preferential tax rate of just 10% on capital gains crystallised on lifetime gains up to £5m [Note that this increased to £10m].

-Compare this with the current super tax rate of 50% for earned income in excess of £150,000.
+Compare this with the current super tax rate of 50% for earned income in excess of £150,000 [45% from 6 April 2013].
 The difference between capital gains (as suffered on the sale of a business or shares in a company) as opposed to earned income is absolutely critical!

 Key qualifying conditions for entrepreneur’s relief to apply to the sale of shares in your company: